ssardina-planning/synth/README.md

     [ssardina@Thinkpad-X1 tlv-linux]$ ./tlv
     ./tlv: error while loading shared libraries: libreadline.so.5: cannot open shared object file: No such file or directory

 Then, you may not have the 32-bits version`libreadline.so.5` library.
+See [this post](http://www.cesareriva.com/install-segger-j-link-tools-on-gnulinux-x64-machine/)

 First, you can find out all the libraries that `tlv` needs and where it has found them: